 The first motorhome we ever drove was one we fly into Toronto and rented from CanaDream.
 I called ahead and found a deep discount.
 The whole vacation was cheaper for our large family than renting a mini-van and paying for hotel rooms and restaurants.

 The motorhome came stocked with linens, cooking utensils, a generator and many other things to make our trip comfortable.
-They gave us about an hour training and off we went.
+They gave us about an hour of training and off we went.

 Other Rental Options

 A variety of other companies rent out RVs as well.
 Some rental sources even supply dishes and other household items as part of the package.
 Some RV dealerships also offer rentals, and so do some RV campgrounds.

 While some rental companies are locally owned and operated, many offer nationwide service.
 When you decide to rent an RV, there are multiple factors to consider.
 These include where you are going, for how long, and what your family’s needs are.

 This is part of our series on renting an RV for a family vacation.